Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 If your company does a 401(k) match, make sure to max that out.
 Nobody ever wishes they had started saving for retirement later in life.
 Start now! ’15

 Start a Roth IRA immediately.
 If you did math in high school, you should know that someone who invests as a 20-year-old will retire at 65 with almost twice what someone who started at 30 will retire with.
 Just take 10% off the top and invest it.
-You'll be surprised with how little you miss it.
-'14
+You’ll be surprised at how little you miss it. ’14

 Take advantage of your company’s 401(k) plan.
 Put as much as you can into it in your first few years. ’17

 The general rule of thumb is to save 15% of your salary for retirement, including 401(k) matches from your company.
 Also look into keeping a Roth IRA account on the side.
-If you get an end-of-year bonus or money back from taxes, put that toward your retirement savings right away.
-It's bonus money that you won't miss.
+If you get an end- of-year bonus or money back from taxes, put that toward your retirement savings right away.
+It’s bonus money that you won’t miss.
 Have an emergency savings account that will last you at least six months with no income, and if your employer offers long-term and short-term disability programs, buy into those.
-You never know if you'll get sick or have to leave work to take care of a relative.
-'16
+You never know if you’ll get sick or have to leave work to take care of a relative. ’16

 It sounds simple, but it's super helpful to track your expenses for the first few months.
 You can sign up for an app like Mint or you can create a spreadsheet....
 It's helpful to actually see where your money is going and adjust as needed.